greatida/DH_Master_Thesis/README.md

 **Descriptive analysis** and **Comparative analysis** used **Brahe-Novels** dataset, the secondary data sourced from the Hugging Face, a publicly available dataset stored in the public domain, with free usage and download permissions.
 License: cc0-1.0.

-Particularly, for the **multilingual analysis**, it used primary data sourced from Archive of Our Own (AO3), the content cannot be reshared outside AO3 without consent of the authors, thus in the multilingual analysis, only links to the stories are included.
+Particularly, for the **multilingual analysis**, it used primary data sourced from Archive of Our Own (AO3).
+The content cannot be reshared outside AO3 without consent of the authors, thus in the multilingual analysis, only links to the stories are included.

 ## Description of the Notebooks

-In the **Notebooks** folder, there are also three sub-folders for each analysis, including 10 ipynb files, recording analysis procedures comprehensively, such as creating visualizations, calculating frequencies, install the **Brahe-AWQ** LLM to output narrative elements and calculating **BERTScores**.
+In the **Notebooks** folder, there are also three sub-folders for each analysis, including 10 ipynb files, recording analysis procedures comprehensively, such as creating visualizations, calculating frequencies, installing the **Brahe-AWQ** LLM to output narrative elements and calculating **BERTScores**.

 For example: